LogoSymbolDb

 🌎 Americas Currencies

 $ is called the "US Dollar Symbol".
 It represents the United States Dollar, the world's primary reserve currency.
 It can also be prefixed with country codes like CA$ (Canadian Dollar), MX$ (Mexican Peso), or BZ$ (Belize Dollar) for specificity.
+The corresponding currency code is USD.
 Its Unicode is U+0024, the LaTeX command is \$, and the HTML entity is $.

 MX$ is called the "Mexican Peso Symbol".
 It represents the Mexican Peso, the official currency of Mexico.
+The corresponding currency code is MXN.
 Its Unicode sequence is U+004D U+0058 U+0024.

 is called the "Costa Rican Colón Symbol".
 It represents the Colón, the official currency of Costa Rica.
+The corresponding currency code is CRC.
 Its Unicode is U+20A1, and the HTML entity is ₡.

 is called the "Paraguayan Guarani Symbol".
 It represents the Guarani, the official currency of Paraguay.
+The corresponding currency code is PYG.
 Its Unicode is U+20B2, and the HTML entity is ₲.

 S/ is called the "Peruvian Sol Symbol".
 It represents the Peruvian Sol, the official currency of Peru.
+The corresponding currency code is PEN.
 The symbol combines the letter "S" with a forward slash.

 ¢ is called the "Cent Symbol".
 It represents the cent subunit of the US Dollar and other currencies.
+The corresponding currency code is USD (subunit).
 Its Unicode is U+00A2, the LaTeX command is \cent, and the HTML entity is ¢.

 🌏 Asian Currencies